 As Christmas rolls around, here is a Christmas gift guide for anyone looking for a few ideas for Milan and/or Italy enthusiasts in general.
 In case you need some help checking them off your list, here are twelve Christmas gift ideas.
+Sometimes it can be difficult topping last year’s gift, especially if you got your recipient a custom made puzzle from your photo collection, but fingers crossed these ideas should work for you!

 1. Anything Peck: Whether its hor d’ oeuvres or panettone, an item or two from this venerated gourmet institution always has a place on pretty much every Milanese Christmas table.
 In addition, there are many items to give as gifts from tea to olive oil to wines to pastries to of course their panettone.
 The new flavor for 2017 is pistachio, white chocolate, and coffee, and it’s delicious.
 Check out the Christmas catalog here.